GreyGnome/Timer2_test/README.md

 * When the counter is set to 255,
 * I can't tell the order of events when the blasted ATmega328p overflow and counter compare interrupts take place.

+Setup: Two microcontrollers, and Arduino and a bare ATmega328p, connected together by various wires as described.

 The Arduino has its builtin FTDI serial chip for programming.
 Including a bootloader.

 The ATmega328p has its builtin 8 MHz clock, and is programmed using a USBASP device.
+I am connecting a USB hub and programming them using two separate instances of the Arduino IDE, each with different setup under "Tools".
+The ATmega328p is:
+* Board: ATmega328
+* Variant: 328P/328PA
+* Bootloader: None
+* BOD: Disabled
+* Clock: 8 MHz Internal
+* Compiler LTO: LTO Disabled
+* Port: /dev/ttyS4
+* Programmer: USBasp

 Fun!